Skip to content

 0.5 / 1

-The company only reports that it adopts a landscape-level and ecosystem approach, aiming to achieve a positive impact on biodiversity conservation and ecosystem services such as water regulation, soil health and erosion control, which is implemented through internationally recognised tools and guidance.
-This includes supporting and promoting the high conservation value (HCV) concept and encouraging the use of Critical Habitat and Natural Habitat (as defined by the International Finance Corporation Performance Standard 6 and associated guidance).
-However, a clear policy with a time-bound target on protecting biodiversity is not reported by the company.
+The company only reports that it adopts a landscape-level and ecosystem approach, aiming to achieve a positive impact on biodiversity conservation and ecosystem services such as water regulation, soil health, and erosion control, which is implemented through internationally recognised tools and guidance.
+This includes supporting and promoting the high conservation value (HCV) concept and encouraging the use of Critical Habitat and Natural Habitat.
+However, this does not constitute a biodiversity policy and does not include a specific time-bound target on protecting biodiversity.

 • P